-- Making sure we set aside screen-free times and places:
+- Set aside screen-free times and places:

-- Weeks each year where we spend time together and rarely check our devices.
+- Weeks each year when we spend time together and rarely check our devices.
 This is usually on family vacations when we are busy enjoying the outdoors or doing activities as a family or with extended family.

 *Reference: McDaniel, B.T.
 Radesky, J.S.
 (2018).
 Technoference: Longitudinal Associations between Parent Technology Use, Parenting Stress, and Child Behavior Problems, Pediatric Research DOI: 10.1038/s41390-018-0052-6